sugarlabs/musicblocks-v4/docs/DEV.md

     v14.1.0
     ```

-7. To shut down the _docker network_, run (in the terminal where you ran `docker-compose up -d` or
+7. To shut down the _docker network_, run (in the same terminal where you ran `docker-compose up -d` or
 `docker compose up -d`)

     ```bash